mo12896/facial-analysis-system/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repository is dedicated to my master thesis, which focuses on predicting individual well-being, as defined by the PERMA framework, in team collaboration.
 The objective of this research is to extract non-verbal cues such as facial emotions, gaze and head motion patterns from individual team members using novel AI tools for face detection, tracking, re-identification, facial emotion recognition and head pose estimation for example.
-The generated features will then be used to predict the PERMA scores of each team member.
+The generated features will then be used to predict the PERMA scores of each team member using both regression and binary classification.

 PERMA is a metric that measures subjective well-being, and it is an essential part of this research.
 The overall goal is to increase the well-being of individuals and teams by better understanding the factors that contribute to well-being in a team setting.

+The best performing model for binary classification outperform a naive basline by 5.1% and for regression by 1.5% on the small feature dataset.

 Feel free to explore the repository and ask any questions or share ideas.
 Your feedback and collaboration are always welcome.
 I am looking forward to sharing my research with you and making a positive impact in the field of team dynamics.